by Stefan Wyeth | 4,3 / 5,0 | Approximate reading time: 9 Minutes

 Zoom H5

-One of the most widely used compact recorders around, the Zoom H5 has some great pro features despite its size.
+It’s still one of the most widely used compact recorders around, and the Zoom H5 has some great pro features, despite its size.
 Apart from the XLR combo inputs, the H5 also supports M/S recording and allows you to use the interchangeable Zoom mic capsules.

 The H5 runs on two AA batteries, providing up to 15 hours of recording time.
 This gives you the option of either 1.5 V alkaline or rechargeable 1.2 V NiMH.
 In addition, you can even run the H5 as an iPad audio interface with the Apple Camera Adapter.